-- 1. The Administrative Part of the Budget reflects an increase as follows: - (a) CHF 2,900,000 to finance cost-sharing arrangements with the United Nations System Chief Executives Board for Coordination and the United Nations Development Group, as well as two staff positions in Geneva and two in New York and related office support costs.
+- 1. The Administrative Part of the Budget reflects an increase as follows: - (a) CHF 2,400,000, as approved by the Council in Resolution No. 1318 adopted at its First Special Session on 30 June 2016, to finance cost-sharing arrangements with the United Nations System Chief Executives Board for Coordination and the United Nations Development Group, as well as one staff position in Geneva and one in New York and related office support costs.

-Note: In Resolution No. 1318, adopted at its First Special Session on 30 June 2016, the Council approved a budget increase of CHF 2,400,000 to cover the stated cost-sharing arrangements and one staff position in Geneva and one in New York (instead of the two requested for each duty station), and related office supports costs.
-A decision was deferred on the remaining CHF 500,000 intended to cover the second staff position requested for both Geneva and New York and related office costs; and the Administration was instructed to re-submit the proposal during the normal annual budget process.
-In compliance with this instruction, this amount of CHF 500,000 has been included in the budget for 2017 submitted for consideration and approval to the Standing Committee on Programmes and Finance (SCPF) and the Council.
+Note: In Resolution No. 1318, adopted at its First Special Session on 30 June 2016, the Council approved a budget increase of CHF 2,400,000 to cover the stated cost-sharing arrangements, one staff position in Geneva and one in New York (instead of the two requested for each duty station) and related office support costs.
+The Resolution further indicated that a proposal for an additional staff position both in New York and Geneva would be considered during the normal annual budget process.
+The Administration requested an additional CHF 500,000 for the two additional posts and for related office costs in the Programme and Budget for 2017 presented at the Nineteenth Session of the Standing Committee on Programmes and Finance (SCPF) in document C/107/6.
+The SCPF examined the proposed budget and requested the Administration to consult with the Member States that had expressed concern over the additional CHF 500,000 and submit a revised budget, based on the outcome of those consultations, directly to the Council.